Total Access Analyzer includes 400+ reports, making it the most powerful documentation and analysis program for Microsoft Access professionals.

 Cross-Reference reports show where and how objects are used.
 Knowing this information is critical before making modifications to individual objects

-Hierarchical diagrams visually revealing how objects reference each other through multiple levels.
+Hierarchical diagrams visually reveal how objects reference each other through multiple levels.

-Application, Data Flow, and Object diagrams can be redrawn to show the hierarchy of a single object.
-The redrawn diagram can also be printed from the Documentation Explorer, allowing you to print a report of a single object's diagram.
+For detailed analysis and comprehension, select an item and redraw the hierarchy of a single object.
+The redrawn diagram can be printed from the Documentation Explorer, allowing you to create a report of a single object's diagram.

 List of Issues DetectedTotal Access Analyzer detects a wide range of issues to help you create better Access applications by flagging items that will cause it to crash, and offering suggestions to improve your application and performance.